openedx/edx-platform/lms/djangoapps/appsembler/enrollment_api/api_docs.md

 ```

 ## Enroll User With Code
-This endpoint allow to enrol an user into a course using previously generated Enrollment Codes.
-The endpoint receives as a parameters the user email and the enrollment code.
+This endpoint allows you to enroll a user into a course using previously-generated Enrollment Codes.
+The endpoint takes as parameters the user email and the enrollment code.

 * URL: `/api/enrollment/v1/enroll-user-with-code`
 * Method: `POST`